umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/Migrating-Users-To-Umbraco-Cloud/index.md

 Once the script has been run on your Umbraco Cloud Database, it is time for the users to log in to the Cloud backoffice.

-The user will be prompted to log in and they should use the password from the on-premises installation.
+The user will be prompted to log in and they should use the password they used on-premises installation.

 Once the user logs in they will be asked to enter their email to receive a token and verify their user in Umbraco ID.

 Enter the code to verify the user with Umbraco ID.

-Once the user has been verified, they will be redirected to the backoffice and their user has been migrated to Umbraco ID.
+Once the user has been verified, they will be redirected to the backoffice and their user has been migrated to Umbraco ID and Umbraco Cloud.